 - 1. The cardholder uses their card to make a purchase and the transaction is Authorised.
 This step involves checking the balance on the account to ensure there are sufficient available funds for the transaction.
 At this stage the authorised amount may be reserved on the cardholder's account or the merchant may want to take it immediately. - 2.
 When the merchant is ready to take the funds, the transaction is submitted for clearing, where the authorised amount is debited from the cardholder's account.
 This stage is known as Clearing or First Presentment.
-In Smart Client, this is shown as a Presentment status. - 3.
-Settlement is the process where actual funds are exchanged between the issuer and acquirer (the acquirer implements a separate settlement process with their merchant).
+In Smart Client, this is shown as a Presentment status.

+3. Settlement is the process where actual funds are exchanged between the issuer and acquirer (the acquirer implements a separate settlement process with their merchant).

-Note: GPS receive settlement reports from the scheme and pass it to our clients without any checks or additional processing.
+Note: Thredd receive settlement reports from the scheme and pass it to our clients without any checks or additional processing.
 Actual settlement (funds transfer) is between the schemes and our issuers.
 This stage is shown in Figure 4 for completeness and is not recorded as a transaction status within Smart Client.

-- 4. A chargeback request can only be initiated on a transaction that has reached the Presentment stage.
-(Prior to this, you can use a reversal to reverse the authorisation.) - 5.
+- 4. A chargeback request can be initiated on a transaction that has reached the Presentment stage, and only on Thredd's side, not the acquirer's side.
+(Prior to this, a PM or issuer can remove an authorisation, but this will not prevent a first presentment from being applied.) - 5.
 Once a chargeback is raised, it is sent to the card scheme (Mastercard or Visa) who forwards it on to the merchant's acquirer.
 At this stage the acquirer can accept the chargeback.
 If the acquirer does not agree with the chargeback, they can refute the chargeback, and the transaction goes into the Second presentment stage. - 6.
 If the chargeback cannot be resolved, the card issuer can decide to proceed with case filing and case the transaction enters the Arbitration stage.
 The card scheme reviews and make a final decision.